Arrest warrant issued for Moses Lake man accused of killing his wife

 Charles Bergman was last known to be driving a silver 2013 Chevrolet Impala with Washington license plate BLU5395, the sheriff's office said.

-Charles Bergman should be considered armed dangerous and should not be approached, deputies said.
+Charles Bergman should be considered armed and dangerous and should not be approached, deputies said.

 Anyone with information on his whereabouts is asked to contact the Lincoln County Sheriff's Office at (509) 725-3501 or dial 911.